-- listen to and take seriously any disclosure or information that a child may be at risk of harm; - try to ensure that the person disclosing does not have to speak to another member of school staff; - clarify the information; - try to keep questions to a minimum and of an 'open' nature e.g. using TED technique 'Tell me, Explain to me, Describe to me....'; - try not to show signs of shock, horror or surprise; - not express feelings or judgements regarding any person alleged to have harmed the child; - explain sensitively to the person that they have a responsibility to refer the information to the designated safeguarding lead, children need to know that staff may not be able to uphold confidentiality where they are concerns about their safety or someone else's; - reassure and support the child as far as possible; - explain that only those who 'need to know' will be told; - explain what will happen next and who will be involved as appropriate; - record details including what the child has said, in the child's words on a 'Record of Concern'/'Cause for Concern' form (Example available in Appendix 1) or on electronic system eg. CPOMS and record any visible signs, injuries or bruises on a Body Map (Example available in Appendix 2). - record the context and content of their involvement, and will distinguish between fact, opinion and hearsay.
+- listen to and take seriously any disclosure or information that a child may be at risk of harm; - try to ensure that the person disclosing does not have to speak to another member of school staff; - clarify the information; - try to keep questions to a minimum and of an 'open' nature e.g. using TED technique 'Tell me, Explain to me, Describe to me....'; - try not to show signs of shock, horror or surprise; - not express feelings or judgements regarding any person alleged to have harmed the child; - explain sensitively to the person that they have a responsibility to refer the information to the designated safeguarding lead, children need to know that staff may not be able to uphold confidentiality where they are concerns about their safety or someone else's; - reassure and support the child as far as possible;

+- explain that only those who 'need to know' will be told; - explain what will happen next and who will be involved as appropriate; - record details including what the child has said, in the child's words on our electronic system CPOMS and record any visible signs, injuries or bruises on a Body Map (Example available in Appendix 2). - record the context and content of their involvement, and will distinguish between fact, opinion and hearsay.